inferiorhumanorgans/meishi/README.md

 To get started:

-* Unpack the application (git clone, tar -xf, unzip, etc)
+* Unpack the application (git clone, tar xf, unzip, etc)
 * Do the bundle stuff
 * Edit the database configuration file at config/database.yml as needed
 * Use rake to run the migrations (db:migrate)
-* Run the rake task meishi:first_run and follow the prompts
+* Run the meishi:first_run task, and follow the prompts
 * Deploy with your favorite rack server (phusion, unicorn, mongrel, etc)

 ## Getting Started (client)